atcilab/Smart-contract/README.md

 The gas estimation of the above function as of 2/23/2018 is `42232 gas`.

-The total gas estimation of the `photoUpload(uint256 _salePrice, bool _isToken)` function if this option is specified is `65970 gas` as of 2/23/2018.
+The total gas estimation of the `photoUpload(uint256 _saleType, uint256 _salePrice, bool _isToken)` function if this option is specified is `65970 gas` as of 2/23/2018.

 #### photoResale(uint256, uint256, bool)